GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-int/README.md

-# Internal Load Balancer Module
+# Internal Passthrough Network Load Balancer Module

 This module allows managing a GCE Internal Load Balancer and integrates the forwarding rule, regional backend, and optional health check resources.
 It's designed to be a simple match for the [`compute-vm`](../compute-vm) module, which can be used to manage instance templates and instance groups.